-- c) Where applicable, there are agreements with other parties to ensure that consent is obtained in accordance with the requirements of the HT Act and the HTA's Codes of Practice. - d) Written information is provided to those from whom consent is sought, which reflects the requirements of the HT Act and the HTA's Codes of Practice. - e) Language translations are available when appropriate. - f) Information is available in formats appropriate to the situation.
+Where establishments receive specimens from other organisations, they are expected to have agreements in place to ensure that consent is obtained in accordance with the regulatory requirements.
+These agreements should be reviewed periodically to ensure that material is used, handled, stored, transported, and disposed of in accordance with the donors' wishes and the consent given.

+d) Written information is provided to those from whom consent is sought, which reflects the requirements of the HT Act and the HTA's Codes of Practice.